nachoaz/Data_Structures/Stacks/README.md

 or a linked-list 'under the hood'.
 Which should you use?
 Recall that dynamic arrays have fast lookups and fast (on average) appends, but slow prepends (and that their size must not be established ahead of time).
-Arrays also have fast lookpus and fast (always, as long as there's memory space available) prepends, but have slow prepends and their size *must* be established ahead of time.
+Arrays also have fast lookpus and fast (always, as long as there's memory space available) appends, but have slow prepends and their size *must* be established ahead of time.
 Linked-lists have fast prepends and appends (assuming you're using a linked-list with both a `head` and a `tail` pointer), but slow lookups.
 So if you know an